-I have written many articles on how to change your career in midlife but I realised recently that I’ve made a mistake.
+I’ve written many articles on how to change your career in mid-life but I realised recently that I’ve made a mistake.

 After nearly 20 years of watching silently as big corporates did everything in their power to recruit “high potentials” whilst at the same time doing everything in their power to negotiate quietly with the 50+ contingent to leave, it felt exhilarating to say out loud what I knew to be the truth.